Samreen-31/python-notes/README.md

 for state, capital in states_capitals:
     print(f"{state} : {capital}")
 >OPRERATORS
->operator is a special symbol which performs operations on different values and variables
+>operator is a special symbol which performs operations on different values and variables allowing you to manipulate data by performing mathematical calculations, comparisons, assignments, and logical checks within your code; essentially, they are used to carry out actions on data like addition, subtraction
 >PROGRAM
 a = 10
 b = 20